-Cyprus, how to get around?
-It was a big question mark when I planned this trip.
-After researching how to get around without hiring a car, it didn’t give me better results.
+Are you going to Cyprus, well good for you, it may not be a famous destination in Europe, but it is worth a visit.
+The only thing that aggravates is getting around the island.
+When I planned this trip, I wasn’t keen on renting a car because I got nervous about driving on the left side of the road but after researching how to get around without hiring a car, it didn’t give me a better outcome.
 I had three days and wanted to see more of Cyprus: renting a car was my only option to discover this beautiful island in Europe.

 Getting around in Cyprus can be a big challenge if one has to rely on public transport.
 I can’t imagine what do I see in three days if I didn’t have the car.
-There’s so much to see around, and some of the tourist sites are not accessible by public transportation.
+There’s so much to see around, and some of the tourist areas are not accessible by public transportation.
 I have a long list of things to do in Cyprus, but I only see half of it even renting a car.
+See my Cyprus article.

 To get around with public transport.